 During your pregnancy, your health (and, therefore, the health of the baby) should be your top priority, and nutrition is a big part of it.

-So what do the mother and the baby need in order to go through a healthy pregnancy?
+So, what do the mother and the baby need in order to go through a healthy pregnancy?
 They need the following:

-- enough calories to ensure proper growth
+- Adequate calories to ensure proper growth

-- micronutrients, i.e. vitamins and minerals, and most importantly iron, calcium, iodine, selenium, zinc, magnesium, folate, vitamins A, C, D, K and B12.
+- Micronutrients, i.e. vitamins and minerals, and most importantly iron, calcium, iodine, selenium, zinc, magnesium, folate, vitamins A, C, D, K and B12.

 Getting enough of each micro- and macronutrient can be managed with a well-formulated keto diet plan, and you should be aiming to consume nutritionally rich foods, such as meat, fish (opt for fish that isn’t high in mercury – sardines and salmon are excellent choices), liver, vegetables (especially dark leafy ones), nuts, and dairy (if you don’t have a dairy intolerance).

 Getting adequate nutrition doesn’t mean eating everything in excess, and completely giving in to all of your cravings.

 Some people thrive on a low-carb / keto diet, and they will likely thrive on it during pregnancy, too.
 Keep in mind that the foods you are able to eat may change during your pregnancy journey.
 During your first trimester, especially, you may need to adjust your diet accordingly based on what you can or cannot keep down.

 A lot of women report carrying and giving birth to healthy babies while remaining in ketosis throughout their pregnancies.
 Nevertheless, the evidence for this is (for now) anecdotal, and for others it might be a struggle to stay keto.